The Ultimate In Birding Tours

 We shall also visit the famous beach where there is a breeding colony of Little Penguins.
 After dusk, the penguins themselves begin to arrive (and in the background will be large numbers of Short-tailed Shearwaters heading for their own colony).
 Part of the beach is floodlit and the penguins can be observed as they emerge from the sea and make their way to their burrows, often in waddling groups.
 The birds are now so accustomed to the many visitors here that they will walk right past you!
 The whole thing amounts to an appealing if rather surreal experience, as there are not many birding venues in Western countries where announcements are even made in Japanese and Chinese!

-Southern Australia & Tasmania: Day 3 We will have another chance to look for Superb Lyrebird if need be this morning before heading southeast from Melbourne to Geelong for an overnight stay.
+Southern Australia & Tasmania: Day 3 After an early morning search for the impressive, possum-devouring Powerful Owl, we will have another chance to look for Superb Lyrebird or Pilotbird if need be before heading southeast from Melbourne to Geelong for an overnight stay.

 Southern Australia & Tasmania: Day 4 From Geelong we will head southwestwards along the Great Ocean Road, which was originally constructed by convict labour, to Port Campbell where we will spend the night.